 3. Trouble following a series of steps just instructed.

 4. Violent screaming with a partner or anyone.

 5. Always losing things and then finding them in the strangest places.

 6. Forgetting what one ate for dinner and no amount of jogging helps.

 7. Finding it impossible to take even the smallest decisions.

-9. Don’t recognize the phone when it rings or even refusing to pick it up.
+9. Don’t recognize the phone when it rings or even refuses to pick it up.

 How can we help ourselves?

-The habit of keep learning something new or revise what is familiar can be very helpful.
+The habit of keep learning something new or revising what is familiar can be very helpful.
 Take baby steps to solve a problem by spacing it out.
 Believe in yourself.

-3. Brain games, reading, solving puzzles or cards or even colouring; mind is like a muscle, the more exercise it gets the stronger it becomes.
+3. Brain games, reading, solving puzzles or cards, or even coloring; the mind is like a muscle, the more exercise it gets the stronger it becomes.